saminacodes/portfolio/README.md

 # WELCOME!
-Thank you Kevin Canlas for this amazing template ~ I totally just stole this code from him woops
+Thank you Kevin Canlas for this amazing template and for designing my website.
+And for debugging my bad CSS.
+I owe you one.

 ## Getting Started